genropy/genropy_saved/docs/genro/components/components/th.rst

     .. image:: ../../_images/components/th/gui.png

-    * The Tablehandler view class and form class take place into the point 2.
+    * The Tablehandler view class and form class take place into the central pane (point 2)
-    * Points 1, 3 and 4 belong to the :ref:`frameindex` component.
-In particular, point 1
+    * Points 1, 3 and 4 belong to the :ref:`frameindex` component
-      is the view of the :ref:`packages_menu`

     The combination of a TableHandler in a :ref:`project` with the frameindex component is a good solution for having a quick pre-defined gui.

-    However, in this page we talk about the view class and form class GUI (that is, the point 2).
+    However, in this page we'll talk about the view class and form class GUI, that is, the central pane (point 2).
 For more information on points 1, 3 and 4, please check the :ref:`frameindex` page.

 .. _th_gui_view: